 SO, from one possibly more advanced beginner to another, here is what you need to know before you launch your blog.
 A spillage of knowledge for your first steps.

 In other words, here what I did to fully prepare for a launch.
 I AM SPEWING ALL I KNOW.

 You need to decide what you’re passionate about and make it specific.
 Then you need to ask yourself what you want to teach others about this niche.
 What questions might they have?
-How will you share it with them?
-This helps you create a mission for yourself and for you readers to understand.
+How will you share the answers with them?

 2. What is your domain?
 It’s time for the title.
-Here is how I decided my domain.
-I wrote down 20-30 adjectives that defined what I wanted my blog to be about and then I started intertwining and twisting the words around until I landed on one I loved.
-Then I checked the availability on social media and on domain sites and if it was taken, I started over.
-Make sure your blog name describes your mission and means something personal to you.
+Need help?
+I gotchu, sweet cheeks.
+Write down 20-30 adjectives that defined what you want your blog to be about and then start intertwining and twisting the words around until you land on one you love.
+Then check the availability on social media and on domain sites and if it’s taken, start over, love.

 3. RESEARCH.
 RESEARCH.
 RESEARCH.
 I am reading every single day about new subjects in order to gain insight into the blogging world.
 As I said in the beginning, it is overwhelming but keep going.
 Need somewhere to start?
 Go to Pinterest and read MORE posts just like this on “how to start a blog”.

 Here is a couple things you could research.

 Blogging Platforms.
 Look up where to put your blog.
 Users prefer different platforms but after my research, I found myself on WordPress.
 I have used it before and love the user friendly tools.
 It makes it very easy to edit themes and create a website you love.

 Speaking of themes, I decided to go with a theme outside of WordPress.
 Not that WordPress themes are bad in any way, I just found a website with a ton of really creative themes that really fit what I wanted.